BLCM/BLCMods/Borderlands 2 mods/Astor/Discord Solver/ReadMe.md

 ![Discord Solver - Where to find it](https://i.imgur.com/uHTxuc6.png "Don't worry guys... even if my screen capture show French text, my mods are in English")

-It would seem that Moxxi still has a specimen of the Discord Solver in her private Signature collection of weapons, but no one has ever seen it, not even Marcus ... so maybe it's just a legend after all?

 ## What special with this weapon?

 - Both Version:
-  - Shot two explosive bullet for the cost of one bullet (can be doubled if you use the Aaron00000's "Double Anarchy" mod).
+  - Shot two Gyrojet explosive bullet for the cost of one bullet (can be doubled if you use the Aaron00000's "Double Anarchy" mod).
-  - Keep almost all his Unique weapon specificity (very high firerate, variable burst-fire round, etc), but I change the Fire Mode to Explosive bullet... and I add some Grenade Damage too
+  - Keep almost all his Unique weapon specificity (very high firerate, variable burst-fire round, etc), but I change the Fire Mode to Explosive bullet...
-  - Finally, to balance this "a bit too powerful" submachine gun, I "just" reduce the initial damage and the accuracy too (more powerful weapon, but more missing shot... but not that much)
+  - Impact explosion boosted by Grenade Damage.
 - Moxxi Version:
   - As usual for the Vanilla Moxxi weapons, this Moxxi SMG will give you the benefice of 70% Critical hit bonus and 2.5% lifesteal on damage dealt.